ank232/DevelopmentOrg/progress.md

 - [ ] Mobile Access:
   - [ ] Enhance the application for mobile access using Salesforce mobile app or custom mobile solution.

-## Conclusion

-This checklist provides a starting point for managing your invoice management project.
-Customize and expand it as needed to fit your project's scope and requirements.
-Remember to continuously test, iterate, and involve stakeholders throughout the development process.